Skip to main content

 • The full title of their thesis

-After this information is received, Deirdre will book the room in which the defense will be held and notify the student of the room number.
+After this information is received, Jordan will book the room in which the defense will be held and notify the student of the room number.
 The defense is two hours long, and the room will be booked for 2 1/2 hours to allow the student time to setup prior to their defense.

 Students can submit the Form 8 on their own through the Plan of Study link in myPurdue.
-However, students planning to submit the form must notify Deirdre via email of their intention to do so prior to submitting the Form 8 so that the Main Office can take account of the defense date and is aware that the form needs review/approval.
-Deirdre will also be responsible for booking the room for defense, so students should include the defense date and time in their email to her.
+However, students planning to submit the form must notify Jordan via email of their intention to do so prior to submitting the Form 8 so that the Main Office can take account of the defense date and is aware that the form needs review/approval.
+Jordan will also be responsible for booking the room for defense, so students should include the defense date and time in their email to her.

 The Chemistry Department Thesis Approval Form and Thesis Formatting:

-Students must receive departmental approval for their thesis at least three weeks prior to their defense date.
+Students must receive departmental approval for their thesis at least two weeks prior to the planned defense date.
 Departmental thesis approval is given through the Thesis Format Approval Form.
-This form must be signed by your Major Professor and then the Sr. Graduate Program Administrator, Deirdre Ryan, in order to officially pass formatting in the department.
-When requesting approval, your thesis must be complete and should require little to no revisions.
+This form must be signed by your Major Professor and then Jordan, in order to officially pass formatting in the department.
+At least one formatting meeting is required to obtain Jordan's signature on the form.
+Most students require multiple formatting consultations before their thesis is ready to be submitted for final approval.
+When requesting final approval, your thesis must be complete and should require little to no revisions.
 Revisions after approval, should be small and editorial at most.
+Regular candidates should schedule their first appointment by October 26th, 2023

 Candidates can access the thesis format templating by visiting either GraduateGo (access Templates and get the LaTeX template) or the Microsoft Word template.
 For Word, select campus "West Lafayette", select department/school "College of Science", and "DOWNLOAD TEMPLATE-ONE.DOCX".
 Go to tinyurl.com/PUthesisworkshop for formatting & depositing guidelines.